NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Run `vncpasswd` to set a password of your choice for your VNC account.
 5. Check if VNC has been run before (sanity check)
 Run `mkdir ~/.vnc` to make the computer check if the `/.vnc` folder exists.
-If VNC has never been run, this folder won't exist.
+If VNC has never been run, this folder wont exist.
 It needs to exist for VNC to run, though.
 6. Start a "vncserver" session
 Run `vncserver -geometry [res_y]x[res_x] :[session number]